 Options opens the Script Editor Options dialog box:

-The section in the left half of this dialog facilities the choice of which color to use for each type of syntax element that can appear in a script.
+The section in the left half of this dialog facilitates the choice of which color to use for each type of syntax element that can appear in a script.

 To modify a color, click on the ellipses just to the left of an element type name.